strimzi/strimzi-kafka-operator/README.md

 It's important to say that in this deployment both _regular_ and _headless_ services are used:

-* regular services are needed for having instances accessible from clients outside the Kubernetes/OpenShift cluster;
+* regular services can be used as bootstrap servers for Kafka clients;
-* headless services are needed to have DNS resolve the pods IP addresses directly, so that the StatefulSets work properly.
+* headless services are needed to have DNS resolve the pods IP addresses directly.

 This deployment is available under the _kafka-statefulsets_ folder and provides following artifacts: